Palaung people: Language

 There are three main principal Palaung languages: Palé (Ruching), Rumai, and Shwe (Ta'ang or De'ang).
 Many Palaung are multilingual, speaking multiple varieties of Palaung, Burmese, Shan, and Jingpo.
 Use of Shan among the Palaung has declined, while younger Palaung prefer to use Burmese as a common language with speakers of other Palaung varieties.
 The Ta’ang Committee for Literature and Culture published the first Burmese-Ta'ang dictionary in 2012.

 Distribution

 In Myanmar, the majority of Palaung groups of Myanmar live in northern Shan State especially in northwestern regions while some are located in the southern parts.

 In Thailand, many of the Palaung in northern Thailand are refugees living in refugee camps.
 Many of them have fled in the past decades from Shan State to escape persecution and oppression at the hands of various Myanmar's military rulers.

 In China, the De'ang (Palaung) are found in the Zhenkang County and Gengma County.

 Religion

 The majority of Palaung are adherents of Theravada Buddhism and Buddhist temples can be found in most of their towns.
 At the age of ten, many children are sent to monasteries, primarily for education.
 Most of them return to lay life in later years.

-However, some have also maintained their ethnic animist religion which is a system of beliefs based on evil spirits called nats.
-There has been a small amount of recent Christian missionaries work among them.
+However, some have also maintained their ethnic animist religion which is a system of beliefs based on nature spirits called nats.